This is highly inadvisable, thought the royal espionage student sprinting soundlessly down the hall.

 The adrenaline of the moment, however, brooked no hesitation, and quelled any consideration for later regret.

-Rosa didn’t turn at the panicked call of her colleague, or even turn around.
+Rosa didn’t slow at the panicked call of her colleague, or even turn around.
 He knew what he was getting into when he followed her.

 “Rosa!
 They’ll see you!”
 Allan hissed again, trotting on tiptoe in an attempt to keep up with her and simultaneously avoid making any sound as he moved.
 A single footstep would echo with amplified resonance in these vast, empty halls.